 Center for Interdisciplinary Collaboration, Engagement & Learning

 Gildemeister and Watkins Halls have not experienced significant upgrades since their opening in 1964.
-Meanwhile the world has changed dramatically.
+Meanwhile the world has changed dramatically:

-Inspired by the design of Education Village, the CICEL project will create a gateway to the WSU main campus where students from Art & Design, Computer Science, and Mathematics & Statistics will form an active community to build skills and solutions—not just for today but also for the future.
+Inspired by the design of Education Village, the CICEL project will create a gateway to the WSU main campus where students from Art & Design, Computer Science, and Mathematics & Statistics departments will form an active community to build skills and solutions—not just for today but also for the future.

 The Basic Plan